hammedb197/ctakes-rest-service/docker/README.md

 ```
 * Yes, again.
 * Access it at the port specified in docker-compose.yml
-* You can delete the builder image with will be approximately 17 GB
+* You can delete the builder image which is approximately 17 GB
 * The final ctakes container is below 2 GB